-The Mathematics program at Strathmore Primary School aims to develop the students’ numeracy skills, language and understanding fully, so that the children may solve problems and deal with situations involving Mathematics in day to day life.
-The program is delivered through daily lessons where the children experience learning Mathematics in hands on and engaging ways.
-The students’ progress is closely monitored and measured against the Victorian Curriculum.
-The school has worked with Michael Ymer to improve the ways in which we deliver the maths curriculum.
-Teaching staff also regularly engage in Professional Development to keep their skills up to date in this area.
+The Mathematics program at Strathmore Primary School aims to develop the students’ numeracy skills, language, understanding and fluency, so that the children are able to solve problems and participate in situations involving Mathematics in their day to day life.
+The program is delivered through daily lessons where the children experience Mathematics in practical and engaging tasks.
+The students’ progress is monitored and measured against the Victorian Curriculum.

-Strathmore Primary School has adopted various technologies in the provision of learning opportunities in the ICT area.
-The school strives to offer our students the best possible opportunities in Information and Communication Technologies.
+Strathmore Primary School makes use of a range of technologies in the implementation of learning tasks.
+The school offers our students the best possible opportunities in Information and Communication Technologies (ICT).

 Interactive Whiteboards (IWB) and Flat Panel Screens

 The school has purchased IWBs /Flat Panel Screens for all classrooms.
-Some of these are fixed 55″ screens and one is a mobile 55″ Screen on a movable trolley.
-Some classrooms are equipped with IWB using projection and Apple TV technology.
+Some of these are fixed screens as well as mobile screens on movable trollies.
+Some classrooms are equipped with IWBs using projection and Apple TV technology.

 These Screens are current technology, and highly engaging pieces of equipment for the children.
 Screens can be used to view teaching videos and learning tasks.
 They have access to anything that is on the teacher’s note book computer, including internet sites and resources.

 Strathmore Primary School provides a high quality Physical Education (PE) program for every child.
 It is designed to develop positive attitudes, knowledge and skills that equip students for a healthy and active lifestyle.
 Our comprehensive program provides children with a wide range of physical and sporting experiences focusing on the sequential development of fundamental motor skills, games, gymnastics, dance, athletics, swimming, health-related fitness and sport education.
-To implement the P.E. program, we have access to excellent facilities including a hall, tennis equipment, basketball/netball and bat tennis courts.
-We also run school-based house competitions in cross country, athletics and swimming to promote a sense of community and connectedness.
+To implement the P.E. program, we have access to excellent facilities including a full sized stadium, tennis equipment, basketball/netball and bat tennis courts.
+We also run school-based house competitions to promote a sense of community and connectedness.